frabjous/jhap-templates/documentation/typesetting_guide.md

 ## Acknowledgements {.unnumbered .unlisted}

 I would like to thank …
 :::

 ## Citations in block quotes

-Never supress an author's name in the citation after a block quote.
+Never suppress an author's name in the citation after a block quote.

 ```markdown
 Russell once wrote: